 While scientists anticipate that further collapses may occur in the future, the exact timing remains a mystery.

 Take a moment to admire this magnificent geological wonder from a safe distance.
+Itβs a breathtaking sight that beautifully showcases the power of nature!

 Seven Sacred Pools

-Just a short 0.6 miles from the trailhead, you’ll be treated to yet another stunning feature within this beautiful landscape!
+Just a short 0.6 miles from the trailhead, youβll be treated to yet another stunning feature within this beautiful landscape!

 The Seven Sacred Pools are a series of small, naturally carved basins in the sandstone, historically regarded as sacred by Native American tribes.